Downloads

 Fedora

-Fedora 7 and newer have RPM packages for Xapian in their default repositories, though these may lag behind the latest releases a bit.
+Fedora have RPM packages for Xapian in their default repositories, though these may lag behind the latest releases a bit.

 RedHat Enterprise Linux